rweigel/cdawmeta/README.md

 2. There are CDAWeb SPASE `NumericalData` records with the ACE Science Center listed as an `AccessURL` (e.g., [ACE/MAG/L2/PT16S](https://hpde.io/NASA/NumericalData/ACE/MAG/L2/PT16S.json)).
 The variable names used in the ACE Science Center files and metadata differ from those listed in the `Parameter` node.
 This is confusing.

-In the [`cdawmeta-additions` repository](https://github.com/rweigel/cdawmeta), we have a template that addresses some of these issues.
+In the [`cdawmeta-spase` repository](https://github.com/rweigel/cdawmeta), we have a template that addresses some of these issues.
 This template is used to generate the `spase_auto` metadata described above.

 It is often found that SPASE records contain information that is only available from one of the `AccessURLs`.
 For example,